omeyenburg/leafy-hollows/README.md

 ## About

-Leafy Hollows started as a school project and was developed over six months.
+Leafy Hollows started as a school project and was developed over eight months.
 It's a passion project that explores procedural generation, combat and movement mechanics, and parkour in a pixel-art underground world under the possibilities and limits of Python.

 ---